georgetown university weekend reunion may 29-31, 2026

 Thank you for a wonderful Reunion Weekend!

-4. More than 15 family-friendly events were offered for alumni with children of all ages, including the Family Science Class, the All-Class Family Picnic, Art at Alumni House, the Farewell Brunch, and a special storytime with Jerry Pallotta (B’75, Parent’07, ’09) during Lunch on the Lawn.
+4. More than 15 family-friendly events were offered for alumni with children of all ages, including the Family Science Class, Art at Alumni House, the Farewell Brunch, as well as children’s entertainment during both Lunch on the Lawn and the All-Class Family Picnic.

-6. Our photographer captured thousands of memories and moments throughout the weekend.
-View the gallery here.
+7. Our photographer captured thousands of memories and moments throughout the weekend.
+View the reunion gallery.

-8. Programs inspired by the university’s Catholic and Jesuit heritage provided an opportunity to tour Georgetown’s most sacred spaces, attend Mass, and revisit the Problem of God course.
+8. Programs inspired by the university’s Catholic and Jesuit heritage provided an opportunity to tour Georgetown’s most sacred spaces and attend Mass.
+In record-breaking attendance, alumni revisited the Problem of God course with Fr.
+Steck, Fr.
+Hentz (HON’66), and Erin Cline.

 10. Alumni couples who met on the Hilltop attended a special champagne toast in their honor at our Love on the Hilltop event.